Health And Safety

 Overlooking mental health

 Burnout, harassment, unreasonable workloads, lack of support — these are health and safety issues.
-The World Health Organization recognizes burnout as an occupational phenomenon.
-Have a policy.
-Still, train managers to spot signs.
+Think about it: the World Health Organization recognizes burnout as an occupational phenomenon.
+Think about it: have a policy.
+Train managers to spot signs.
 Make it safe to speak up.
 An Employee Assistance Program costs pennies per employee and pays for itself in retention alone.

 Practical Tips / What Actually Works